heflick-thorne/Data-Projects/Spreadsheet and Data Analysis/README.md

+# Vacation Rental Data Analysis

-This project was given to me in my student coursework to practice data cleaning and analysis.
-I was presented the following questions to answer and sub-questions to help guide me analysis
+This project was part of my student coursework to practice **data cleaning and analysis**.
+I was presented with a set of questions and sub-questions to guide my analysis.

+## Research Questions

-1. Which neighborhoods and property sizes i.e. number of bedrooms are most attractive for vacation rentals?
+### 1. Which neighborhoods and property sizes (i.e., number of bedrooms) are most attractive for vacation rentals?

-        The neighborhoods which are most attractive for vacation rentals The property sizes (i.e., how many bedrooms) that are most popular for vacation rentals If different neighborhoods have different preferences for property sizes
+- Identify the neighborhoods that are most attractive for vacation rentals.
+- Determine the property sizes (number of bedrooms) that are most popular.
+- Explore whether different neighborhoods have different preferences for property sizes.

-2. How much money did the most attractive listings generate?
+### 2. How much money did the most attractive listings generate?

+## Methodology

-I used a combination of piviot tables and charts to come to conclusions and show evidence.
+I used a combination of **pivot tables** and **charts** to draw conclusions and provide visual evidence for my findings.